directus/docs/content/tutorials/6.self-hosting/deploy-directus-to-digital-ocean.md

 authors:
   - name: Matthew Ruffino
     title: Guest Author
+description: Learn how to deploy Directus on the Digital Ocean App Platform.
 ---
 In this post, I will guide you through deploying Directus on the DigitalOcean (DO) App Platform.
 With DO Apps, you can effortlessly establish a Directus environment using just a Dockerfile.
 This post will guide you through a more advanced setup with a separate persistent database, file storage, and cluster synchronization.

 DigitalOcean is a well-loved cloud hosting provider with automatic scaling.
 It's perfect for both rapid development and full-scale production, and if you find yourself already ingrained into the DO product line, this is an excellent choice for you.